-We have no committed source of additional capital and if we are unable to raise additional capital, if needed, in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development of AMX0035 or any other current or future product candidates or other research and development initiatives.
-We may need to seek collaborators for AMX0035 and any other current or future product candidates at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available or relinquish or license on unfavorable terms our rights to AMX0035 and any other current or future product candidates in markets where we otherwise would seek to pursue development or commercialization ourselves.
+We have no committed source of additional capital and if we are unable to raise additional capital or secure other financing, if needed, in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development of AMX0035, avexitide or any other current or future product candidates or other research and development initiatives.
+We may need to seek collaborators for AMX0035, avexitide and any other current or future product candidates at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available or relinquish or license on unfavorable terms our rights to AMX0035, avexitide and any other current or future product candidates in markets where we otherwise would seek to pursue development or commercialization ourselves.
 Any of the above events could significantly harm our business, prospects, financial condition, and results of operations and cause the price of our common stock to decline.

 We believe that our existing cash, cash equivalents, and short-term investments, will be sufficient to meet our anticipated operating and capital expenditure requirements for at least twelve months after the date of this Quarterly Report.
 However, our estimate may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-Additionally, if we are unable to successfully terminate or unwind any existing supply or other agreements related to the commercialization of RELYVRIO and ALBRIOZA, our cash needs may be more than we currently anticipate.
+Additionally, if we are unable to successfully terminate or unwind any existing supply or other agreements related to the commercialization of RELYVRIO and ALBRIOZA, or enter into or extend agreements related to avexitide, our cash needs may be more than we currently anticipate.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.